Unbanned Bible Publications

 I did a thorough search for photos of concentration camp victims.
 The photos below are some of the few photos that survived by some miracle.
 Most were destroyed to hide British war crimes.

-Photo second from the right: The decomposing yet living skeleton of the seven-year old Lizzie van Zyl, only one of the children who were deliberately starved to death in a British hospital to force her parents to surrender to the British crown.
+Photo third from the left: The decomposing yet living skeleton of the seven-year old Lizzie van Zyl, only one of the children who were deliberately starved to death in a British hospital to force her parents to surrender to the British crown.

 Emily Hobhouse said of Lizzie van Zyl, “She was a frail, weak little child in desperate need of good care.
 Yet, because her mother was one of the ‘undesirables’ due to the fact that her father neither surrendered nor betrayed his people, Lizzie was placed on the lowest rations and so perished with hunger that, after a month in the camp, she was transferred to the new small hospital.
 Here she was treated harshly.
 The English disposed doctor and his nurses did not understand her language and, as she could not speak English, labeled her as an idiot although she was mentally fit and normal…”